 He had won multiple local and national teaching awards to recognize his teaching and innovation in medical education.
 He is a winner of the Ruedy Award for Innovation in Medical Education presented by the Association of Faculties of Medicine of Canada and Dalhousie University Faculty of Medicine and the 2009 William Goldie Prize for Innovation by the Department of Medicine, University of Toronto.

 He has authored multiple peer-reviewed journals and presented in local, national and international scientific meetings.
-He is also a regular contributor to the Canadian Journal CME as a cardiology consultant.

 In 2010, he was awarded the ACCE Best Community Service Award, and in 2012 he was awarded the Chinese Canadian Legend Award by the Asian Business Network Association in recognition of his service to the community.